wiltonmiller/wiltonmiller/README.md

 ## 🚀 What I'm Working On
 - 🤖 Exploring **Machine Learning** and its theoretical foundations
 - 💡 Studying rigorous mathematical theory in **analysis**, **topology**, and related foundations
-- 🧩 Experimenting with **Swift** to build meaningful iOS applications
 - 🔍 Investigating how **AI** can improve access to education and information

 ---